PerkfolioApp/perkvault-privacy/README.md

 ## Data Sharing and Disclosure

 We do not sell, rent, trade, or otherwise transfer your personal information to any third party, except as described below:

-- **Seats.aero** — airport and travel search data as described above
 - **Apple Inc.** — subscription and purchase data processed through the App Store
 - **Legal requirements** — we may disclose information if required to do so by law or in response to valid legal requests